 You can use any DSLR or mirrorless camera as long as it has a manual mode, and you can shoot long exposure images for at least 30 seconds.
 However, a camera with a full-frame sensor is the best option because it will capture more light and feature less image noise when used at high ISOs.

 Since you want to capture as much of the night sky as possible to maximise your chance of capturing shooting stars, a wide-angle lens is best.
-Somewhere between a focal length of 28mm and 10mm is ideal.
+Somewhere between an effective focal length of 28mm and 10mm is ideal.

 Keeping your camera steady is an absolute must for this long exposure project, so you'll need the best tripod you can get.
 If it's windy, don't use the tripod's extension arm.
 Check that the horizon is level before taking a shot.